pensjonatus/flash-fiction/blog/the-prerequisite-of-action-is-inaction.md

 ---
-title: 'The Prerequisite for Action Is Inaction'
+title: The Prerequisite for Action Is Inaction
 date: '2012-12-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 I was part of a hardcore online gaming commune once.
 We lived in an old house in